 In order to market and sell our product candidates in the European Union and many other jurisdictions, we or our collaborators must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval in foreign countries may differ substantially from that required to obtain FDA, EMA or other applicable regulatory approval.
 Clinical trials conducted in one country may not be accepted by regulatory authorities in other countries.
 The regulatory approval process outside the United States generally includes all of the risks associated with obtaining FDA, EMA or other applicable regulatory approval.
 In addition, in many countries outside the United States, it is required that the product be approved for reimbursement before the product can be approved for sale in that country.
 We or our collaborators may not obtain approvals for our product candidates from regulatory authorities outside the United States on a timely basis, if at all.
 Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
-However, a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory process in others.
-We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our products in any market.
+However, a failure or delay in obtaining regulatory approvals and may not receive necessary approvals to commercialize our products in any market.